 It is important to map out exit strategies before an investment is made.
 An investor should understand a sponsor’s Plan B, C and D as to understand possible courses of action that can be taken if things go awry.

 In acquisition mode, it is considered best practice to hire a professional property manager (PM).
 The PM team ensures that the operational plan is executed in a timely manner.
 It is the duty of the sponsor to manage the PM.

 Run background check

-How many units the PM team is managing?
+Determine how many units the PM is currently managing

 Verify the track record of the PM including history in the sub-market where the asset is being acquired

 Ensure that the PM team manages a similar class/type of property as the one being acquired